adrianchifor/Bigbucket/README.md

 Response:
 {
-  "success": "Rows with key prefix 'key' were deleted from table 'test'" }
+  "success": "4 rows with key prefix 'key' were deleted from table 'test'" }
 ```